Llangollen Canal

 As part of the Shropshire Union system, the canal from Hurleston to Llangollen thrived until the end of the First World War, after which it saw very little traffic.
-Navigation was formally abandoned under the terms of an act of Parliament obtained by the owners, the London Midland and Scottish Railway, in 1944, but the channel was retained as it still supplied water to the main line of the Shropshire Union, and subsequently to the Mid & South East Cheshire Water Board.
+Navigation was formally abandoned under the terms of the London Midland and Scottish Railway (Canals) Act 1944 (8 & 9 Geo.
+6. c. ii), obtained by the owners, the London Midland and Scottish Railway, but the channel was retained as it still supplied water to the main line of the Shropshire Union, and subsequently to the Mid and South-East Cheshire Water Board.
 This arrangement was due to end in 1954, but as there was no alternative supply of water, the powers were extended.
 Early pioneering cruises of the waterway were made by Tom Rolt in 1947 and 1949, and despite it being officially closed, a number of boats started to use it.
 There was a growing campaign to reopen it, but it was still designated as one of the 'waterways having insufficient commercial prospects to justify their retention for navigation' under government papers published in 1955 and 1958.
 It was not until the passing of the Transport Act 1968 that the route was finally designated as a cruiseway, and its future was secured.
 As leisure use of the canals grew, the route was rebranded as "The Llangollen Canal" in the 1980s, and it has become one of the most popular routes for holidaymakers.
 Its importance in the history of the British canal system was recognised in 2009, when the 11 mi stretch from Gledrid Bridge near Rhoswiel to Horseshoe Falls including Pontcysyllte and Chirk aqueducts was declared a World Heritage Site by UNESCO.